Sack of Thebes

 The sack of Thebes was a major event in the history of the city and of ancient Egypt in general.
 It effectively marks the end of the 25th Dynasty of Egypt as Tantamani lost his main foothold in Egypt.
 The Kushites were permanently expelled within a decade of the fall of Thebes as none of Tantamani's successors would ever manage to retake territories north of Elephantine.
 Durably weakened, Thebes peacefully submitted itself less than six years after the sack to a large fleet sent by Psamtik to control Upper Egypt as he freed himself from the Assyrian vassalage.
 The sack thus permitted the rise of the Twenty-sixth Dynasty, the end of the Third Intermediate Period and the beginning of the Late Period.
-The sack seems to have reverberated more generally throughout the Ancient Near East, it is notably mentioned in the Book of Nahum as an example of the destruction and horror that can befall a city.
+The sack seems to have reverberated more generally throughout the Ancient Near East, it is notably mentioned in the Hebrew version of the Book of Nahum as an example of the destruction and horror that can befall a city.